 - French III and Honors French III

 - ACC Honors Latin III and ACC Honors Latin IV

 - Italian III and Honors Italian IV

 This is an introductory course with an emphasis on communication.
-The students will learn the basic structures of the language and common usage vocabulary.
+Students will learn the basic structures of the language and common usage vocabulary.
 Grammar and vocabulary will be presented and practiced through text and workbook assignments that focus on the skills of listening, reading, writing and speaking.
 Cultural topics will also be explored, so that students begin to understand and appreciate both similarities and differences between their own culture and the cultures of Spanish-speaking countries.
 The use of technology (iPads, the Internet, etc.) will be integrated as a tool for presenting information, practicing language skills and accessing cultural information.

 Two Semesters Credit: 1 Unit Course No: 061101

 This is an advanced course for above average freshmen.
 There is an emphasis on understanding and speaking Spanish.
-The students learn the basic structure of the language and common usage vocabulary through continual conversational practice and homework assignments.
-Grammar and vocabulary will be introduced in context and acquired through direct reading and writing with the use of visuals to reinforce and to evaluate their proficiency in Spanish.
+Students learn the basic structure of the language and common usage vocabulary through continual conversational practice and homework assignments.
+Grammar and vocabulary will be introduced in context and acquired through direct reading and writing with the use of visuals to reinforce and to evaluate proficiency in Spanish.
 Culture and customs of the people from the countries where Spanish is spoken will be presented on an informal basis by viewing and creating videos pertaining to topics studied as well as using the Internet to compare and contrast.

 Prerequisite: Students must take a placement exam in order to be considered for this course.